endlessmarking/Explorer-Backpack/README.md

 * Temperature Sensor

 ## Getting Started
 WCH CH32V307V development board is available from LCSC (Part ID C2943980).
 All of the design files for the Explorer Backpack are included in this repository.
-Including the schematic, PCB layout, Gerber files and the Bill of Materials.
+Including the schematic, PCB layout, Gerber files and the bill of materials.
 Some example code is available.
 Perhaps at some point there will be code for all the components.

 ### Open WCH GitHub
 https://github.com/openwch/ch32v307